gravitational/teleport/docs/4.4/api-reference.md

 - Install [Go](https://golang.org/doc/install) 1.13+ and Setup Go Dev Environment
 - Have access to a Teleport Auth server ([quickstart](quickstart.md))

 The easiest way to get started with the Teleport API is to clone the [Go Client Example](https://github.com/gravitational/teleport/tree/master/examples/go-client) in our github repo.
-Follow the README there to quickly authenticate the API with your Teleport Auth Server and test the API.
+Follow the README there to quickly authenticate the API with your Teleport Auth Server.

-Or if you prefer, follow the authentication, client, and packages sections below to add the necessary files to a new directory called `/api-examples`.
+Or if you prefer, follow the Authentication, Go Client, and Go Packages sections below to add the necessary files to a new directory called `/api-examples`.
 At the end, you should have this file structure:

 ```
 api-examples